Tracy-Wang7/PISA/GPT2_new_version/readme.md

 ⚡
 The updated version of SISA now support parallel computing, and allow efficient communication between devices

-To run the current records for all GPT2 experiments in Section 5.4, run the following commands for the set up:
+To run the current records for all GPT2 experiments in Section **Training LLMs**, run the following commands for the set up:

 ```bash
 conda env create -f gpt2.yml